theholygrail-ai/ScopeGenApp/README.md

 When `DATABASE_URL` is provided, generated slides are persisted with a run identifier.
 Additional endpoints become available:

 * `GET /slides/export/html/:runId` → downloads a consolidated HTML presentation for a run.
-* `GET /export/pptx/run/:runId` → generates a PPTX file from the stored slides.
+* `GET /export/pptx/run/:runId` → generates a PPTX file from the stored slides using their latest HTML.